 On average women add over 200 chemicals to their skin daily, with more than 60% of these being absorbed directly into the bloodstream.
-Combine this with chemicals found in hair care and dental hygiene products, such as Sodium Lauryl Sulfate and it’s little wonder more and more people are searching for a natural solution.
-We stock the most trusted SLS Free products on the market from toothpastes to skin care to cosmetics.
+Combine this with chemicals found in hair care and dental hygiene products, such as Sodium Lauryl Sulfate and Sodium Laureth Sulfate and it’s little wonder more and more people are searching for a natural solution.

 What Is Sodium Lauryl Sulfate